-Polyfuze HT Labeling Material Testing TPE
+Polyfuze Labeling Material Testing TPE

-Continuing through this month you will see some more plastic material types that are tested with the Polyfuze HT technology.
-In each post, Jason Brownell, our VP Sales Manager at Polyfuze Graphics Corporation, will demonstrate application on a new material type that the Polyfuze HT has been formulated for.
+Continuing through this month you will see some more plastic material types that are tested with the Polyfuze label technology.
+In each post, Jason Brownell, our VP Sales Manager at Polyfuze Graphics Corporation, will demonstrate application on a new material type that the Polyfuze label has been formulated for.
 Jason will also explain some of the subtle differences and troubleshooting areas that may occur with each material and how to achieve the best results for each.

 If you have already trialed Polyfuze technology but are struggling to get a consistent result, this series can jump start your success back on track for better production efficiency, more profits and less scrap for an overall better branding experience.

 If you are an injection molder looking to permanently brand your polyolefin parts, then take a look at our videos to discover the permanent branding method that Polyfuze uses.
 No adhesives, no clear coats, no inks and no surface treatments required.
 Only heat, time and pressure is required from a standard hot stamp machine.

 Polyfuze – Material Testing Episode 5 Thermoplastic Elastomer (TPE):

 In the 5th video of this series, we will be fusing the Polyfuze graphic into Thermoplastic Elastomer (TPE).
 TPE is used in the automotive, household appliances, electrical, construction and healthcare markets.
 You may have also seen TPE used for snowmobile tracks, headphone wiring, catheters, weather stripping or HVAC materials.
 TPEs offer a combination of elastomeric properties like compression and tension set, coupled with aging performance and chemical resistance.
 In the family of TPE is also TPV, which combines the characteristic of vulcanized rubber with the processing properties of TPE.